mpicbg-csbd/phasenet/README.md

 # PhaseNet

 PhaseNet is a Python package for fast optical aberration estimation from bead images using CNNs trained only on synthetic images.
-Please see [our preprint](https://arxiv.org/abs/2006.01804) for details.
+Please see our [paper](https://doi.org/10.1364/OE.401933) for details (preprint [here](https://arxiv.org/abs/2006.01804)).

 ## Installation